 In determining the sample size, Krathwohl (1997) and Creswell (2003) suggest that a 30% sample of the total population will be more representative.
 Rachuonyo North sub-county is divided into two major divisions; that is East Rachuonyo and West Rachuonyo.
 The study used simple random sampling technique to sample 15 C.R.E teachers who were used in the study as suggested by Krathwohl (1997) and Creswell (2003).
 As such seven out of 22 C.R.E teachers in East Karachuonyo and eight out of 28 C.R.E teachers in West Karachuonyo were selected for the study using simple random sampling, bringing the total number of C.R.E teachers selected for the study to 15 out of 50 within the sub-county.
-Besides, 212 out of 705 form four C.R.E students from East Rachuonyo and 273 out of 910 form four C.R.E students from West Rachuonyo were selected for the study using simple random sampling, bringing the total number of C.R.E students selected for the study to 485 out of 1,615 within the sub-county.
+Besides, 212 out of 705 form four C.R.E students from East Rachuonyo and 273 out of 910 form four C.R.E students from West Rachuonyo were selected for the study using simple random sampling simple random sampling, bringing the total number of C.R.E students from West Rachuonyo were selected for the study using simple random sampling simple random sampling.